 d.
 The children have come to birth, but there is no strength to bring them forth: Hezekiah put these words in the mouth of his messengers to Isaiah to express the total calamity of the situation.
 This was a proverbial expression for a disaster – a woman so exhausted by labor that she could not complete the birth, so it was likely that both mother and child would die.

 f.
-Therefore lift up your prayer for the remnant that is left: “Isaiah, pray for us.
+Therefore lift up your prayer for the remnant that is left: It was as if Hezekiah said, “Isaiah, pray for us.
 Our nation is devastated by this Assyrian invasion, and Jerusalem alone is left standing.
 Pray for the remnant that is left.”

 2. (6-7) Isaiah’s words of assurance to King Hezekiah.

 i.
-Isaiah, speaking for the LORD, is about to make a bold prediction.
-His prophecy will be entirely “provable.”
-It will either happen or it will not happen; Isaiah will be known as a true prophet or a false prophet shortly.
+Isaiah, speaking for the Lord, was about to make a bold prediction.
+His prophecy would be entirely “provable.”
+It would either happen or it would not happen; Isaiah would soon be known as a true prophet or a false prophet.

 c.
 With which the servants of the king of Assyria have blasphemed Me: How these words must have cheered Hezekiah!
-Before, he had hoped it may be that the LORD your God will hear the words of the Rabshakeh… to reproach the living God (Isaiah 37:4).
-Now, the LORD speaks through the prophet Isaiah, saying He has indeed heard these words!
-Now, God is taking it personally!
+Before, he had hoped it may be that the Lord your God will hear the words of the Rabshakeh…to reproach the living God (Isaiah 37:4).
+Here, the Lord spoke through the prophet Isaiah, saying He had indeed heard these words.
+Now, God was taking it personally.

 i.
 Significantly, in this initial word from the prophet Isaiah, there is no mention of Jerusalem’s deliverance or the defeat of the Assyrian army.
 God focuses this word against Rabshakeh personally.